nuthanc/webdev/README.md

     * Also serves static assets
   * For scaling, when the load increases, add more powerful server or even better alternative is have multiple copies running
   * Use loadbalancer to distribute the traffic

+### HTML vs HTML5
+* HTML5 is more semantic
+* Also improves the performance of the web